 The Freeman Diversion Facility was constructed in 1991 and is located approximately 10.7 miles upstream from the Pacific Ocean.
 The main purpose of the facility is to divert surface water from the Santa Clara River to conserve groundwater resources in the Oxnard plain through percolation to the groundwater aquifer.
-The facility is comprised of a concrete structure, Denil fishway (fish ladder), fish screen bay, downstream migrant trap, and various canals and spreading grounds (Figure 1, Appendix A).
-The concrete structure is a complete barrier to steelhead and a potential barrier to Pacific lamprey upstream migration.
-The structure is only a potential barrier to Pacific lamprey because these fish can traverse vertical obstructions if water is flowing over the surface and there are no sharp edges that prevent attachment of the oral sucker disc.
-The fish ladder was constructed to facilitate anadromous migration over the Freeman Diversion structure.
-The fish screen bay is located directly downstream of where flow enters the diversion facility and its function is to keep fish out of the canals and spreading grounds and to direct fish to the downstream migrant trap or to a fish bypass pipe.
-The fish bypass pipe is located at the end of the fish screen bay and can be used to direct fish back to the river when there is sufficient flow to allow for volitional migration to the estuary.
+The facility is comprised of a concrete structure, a Denil fishway (fish ladder), a fish screen bay, a downstream migrant trap, fish trap bypass pipe, and various canals and spreading grounds (Figure 1, Appendix A).
+The concrete structure is a complete barrier to steelhead and potential barrier to Pacific lamprey upstream migration.
+The structure is only a potential barrier to lamprey because this species can traverse vertical obstructions if water is flowing over the surface and there are no sharp angles.
+The fish ladder was constructed to facilitate anadromous migration over the Freeman Diversion Structure.
+The fish screen bay is located directly downstream of where flow enters the facility and its function is to keep fish out of the canals and spreading grounds and to direct fish to the downstream migrant trap or to a fish trap bypass pipe.
+The fish trap bypass pipe is located at the end of the fish screen bay and can be used to direct fish back to the river when there is sufficient flow to allow for volitional migration to the estuary.